cryptozeny/res-nomp/README.md

 Forum
 * join: https://bitzeny.info/

-If your pool uses zny-NOMP let us know and we will list your website here.
+If your pool uses ZNY-NOMP let us know and we will list your website here.

 ### Some pools using ZNY-NOMP or node-stratum-yescrypt-module: